 Studio & More: Branding, digital and motion studio

 The best websites will grab your attention at first sight.
 This graphic design studio's website does just.
 They've included an eye-catching animation on the homepage that showcases their skills right from the get-go.
 Not only does the animation display a 3D version of their logo, it also gives us a feel for their brand’s personality.
+When making homepages, this is an impactful design choice.
 There’s a clear visual language throughout the website, with the use of big, bold text, equally bold color choices and a touch of gradient here and there.
 Each project page tells a story of the process they went through, from the inspiration stage, to the typography and color palette choices, and behind-the-scenes images that will make you want to step into your screen.

 Kanyegg: Art direction and food typography